 After 1 week, the peels are strained out and a simple syrup of sugar and water is mixed in.
 This is when it develops its gorgeous lemon color.
 After the final storage overnight, I like to keep it in the refrigerator because Limoncello is best served cold.

 Does homemade Limoncello have to be refrigerated?

 No, it does not.
 I like to drink it cold, so I refrigerate it 1 hour before drinking.
 It will last a long time at room temperature.

 - 750ml 95% 151 bottle Everclear grain alcohol (or unflavored vodka)

 - Wash the lemons in warm water and scrub to remove any wax.

-- Use a vegetable peeler to peel the lemons.
+- Use a vegetable peeler to peel the lemons (see note).
 Yellow flesh only no white part.
 Add the lemon peel to a large container, pour in the alcohol, cover with plastic wrap.
 Leave for 7 days at room temperature.

-- Add the water and sugar to a pan over medium high heat and stir until the sugar is dissolved.
+- Add the sugar and water to a pan over medium high heat and stir until the sugar is dissolved.
 Remove from the heat and allow to cool completely.

 * I like to use organic when I'm using the peel of any fruit or vegetable